The EV Charger Tax Credit Expired June 30, 2026: Can You Still Claim It?

 - Permit fees for the charger installation

-- A separate electrical panel upgrade (that was covered by 25C, now expired)
+- A separate electrical panel upgrade (that was covered by 25C, which expired December 31, 2025)

 - General electrical work not directly related to the charger